jacbro2021/SessionTypeKit/README.md

 ## Overview

 SessionTypeKit is a Session Type package designed for Swift 6.0.
 This package was developed by three UNC Chapel Hill computer science students (Jacob Brown, Noah Frahm, and Alec Nipp) as our final project for UNC's COMP 730 course.
-This library was developed from a fork of an existing Swift session type library, *SwiftSessions* **Insert Link Here**, Developed by **Insert name here**.
+This library was developed from a fork of an existing Swift session type library, *SwiftSessions* [*SwiftSessions*](https://github.com/alessiorubicini/SwiftSessions), Developed by Alessio Rubicini.

 SessionTypeKit expands upon the functionality and usability offered in by SwiftSessions using features recently introduced to the Swift community such as non copyable generics, semantics that more closely replicate session types in other languages such as Rust, and the migration of the packages unit testing suite from XCTest to Swift Testing.

 ## Usage

-Several toy examples have been included in the Sources/Examples **Make this a link** folder.
+Several toy examples have been included in the [Examples](Sources/Examples) folder.

 The package provides interfaces for defining binary session types in a protocol-like manner, and implementing these session types for IPC.
 The package provides an interface for the following operations